hlouis/infinitegrid-ccc/README.md

     - Direction: Set the scrolling direction (vertical or horizontal).

+    - Align: Depending on your requirements, set the alignment for the cells.
+This could be centered, FLEX_START, CENTER or FLEX_End, etc.

     - Padding: Set the padding values for the grid.

     - Spacing: Set the spacing between cells.